Continuous vs. Pulse Laser Cleaning: Choose Which One?

-What are Pulse and Continuous Laser Cleaning Machines?
+What are Continuous and Pulse Laser Cleaning Machines?

 Continuous Laser Cleaning Machines: These machines employ a continuous laser beam to heat and remove contaminants through thermal processes.
 The continuous nature of the beam allows for efficient cleaning of larger areas and can be achieved using various laser sources, including CO2 lasers and some fiber lasers.